Bikeman868/UrlRewrite.Net/README.md

 * `OriginalServerVariable` original value one of the IIS server variables.
 Pass the name of the variable in the `index` parameter.
 * `ServerVariable` rewritten value of one of the IIS server variables.
 Pass the name of the variable in the `index` parameter.
 * `Literal` compares a hard coded value contained in the `index` attribute.
 This is mostly useful in the `<rewrite>` element.
 * `MatchGroup` one of the groups from the last `<match>` element that matched the request.
-Index 0 is the whole match, index 1 is group 1 etc.
+Index 0 is the whole match, index 1 is group 1 etc. This is equivalent to the `{R:n}` syntax.
 * `ConditionGroup` one of the groups from the last `<condition>` element that matched the request.
-Index 0 is the whole match, index 1 is group 1 etc.
+Index 0 is the whole match, index 1 is group 1 etc. This is equivalent to the `{C:n}` syntax.

 ### More complex and/or condition support and simplified conditions too
 The original version of the IIS Rewrite Module only had the `<match>` element.
 Version 2 introduced the optional